-I’m currently a SMART Postdoctoral Scholar at the Singapore-MIT Alliance for Research and Technology (SMART).
-Currently, I’m working on machine learning methods for networks of interacting intelligent machines, e.g., a group of autonomous vehicles or assistive robots.
+I’m currently a SMART Postdoctoral Scholar at the Singapore-MIT Alliance for Research and Technology (SMART) mentored by Emilio Frazzoli.
+Currently, I’m working on machine learning methods for large networks of interacting intelligent agents, e.g., a group of autonomous vehicles or assistive robots.

-My Masters projects were in evolutionary computation with Dr. Michael Kirley and Grid (now Cloud) computing with Dr. Raj Buyya, both of whom I’m grateful to for getting me interested in research.
+My Masters projects were in evolutionary computation with Michael Kirley and Grid (now Cloud) computing with Raj Buyya, both of whom I’m grateful to for getting me interested in research.
 I went on to work for three years at the Institute of High Performance Computing in Singapore.
-My research interests at the time were mainly in epidemiology, complex networks and evolutionary computation.
+My research interests at the time were mainly in computational epidemiology, complex networks and evolutionary methods.

-I am also Engineering Chair for the UK Space Design Competition (join if you’re a high school student in the UK!) and a former Design London Fellow.
-I also play badminton and table-tennis and love to read (at the moment, sci-fi has been stealing many hours from my day).
+I was also Engineering Chair for the UK Space Design Competition (join if you’re a high school student in the UK!) and a former Design London Fellow.
+I also play badminton and table-tennis and love to read (sci-fi steals many hours from my day).